 If a child makes behaviour choices that are not Ready, Respectful or Safe they will be given a warning.
 The child will be spoken to 1:1 by the class teacher or another adult.
 They will be reminded of the rule.
 When the warning is given the teacher or member of staff may point to or refer to the Amber traffic light or show them the Amber fan.
 The expectation is that the child, having been warned then complies with the RRS expectation in relation to whatever is being requested or referred to.
-If a second warning is given the teacher or member of staff will have a discrete conversation with that child and show the child that they are writing their initials or name on the Amber traffic light fan with a wipeable w/b marker.
+If a second warning is given the teacher or member of staff will have a discrete conversation with that child.
 This is non-sanctioned, allowing the child the opportunity to amend their behaviour by making the right choice

 Should a child continue to breach the RRS expectation, then they will be given a further verbal warning that unless the behaviour stops they will go onto the red traffic light.
 If the behaviour continues or if the breach of the school RRS rules is so significant that a warning was not warranted, then a child will be discretely or appropriately told that they are going onto the red traffic light.
-The teacher or member of staff will have a discrete further conversation with that child and show the child that they are writing their initials or name on the Red traffic light fan with a wipeable w/b marker.
-At this level a sanction will be applied from the sanctions table below.
-This behaviour must be recorded on CPOMS and parents/ carers either verbally or by phone must be informed that this has happened and the sanction that has taken place.
+The teacher or member of staff will have a discrete further conversation with that child.
 The sanction will be proportional to the behaviour.